 Sinn Féin has rigorously opposed any attempt to introduce a statute of limitations or immunity for crimes committed by British soldiers in Ireland and we have stood in support of victims and will continue to do so.
 Any attempt to extend immunity to the North is utterly unacceptable and will not be tolerated there.
 These measures give a real indication of the British Government's attitude to murder carried out by its forces and its proxies.
 Does the Tanáiste agree with me that any attempt to provide immunity to British soldiers for crimes committed in the North is completely unacceptable and that the Stormont House Agreement provides the best way forward for dealing with the past and that those commitments need to be honoured?

-I thank the Deputy for giving me the opportunity to Government's very clear position on the record on this issue.
+I thank the Deputy for giving me the opportunity to outline the Government's very clear position on the record on this issue.
 The Government has noted with some concern comments made by the UK Secretary of State for Defence, Penny Mordaunt, on Tuesday and is seeking clarification.
 The Secretary of State for Northern Ireland, Karen Bradley, wrote in reply to me on 18 April and stated, in relation to the operation of the British Army in Northern Ireland, that where there is any evidence of wrongdoing, it should be pursued without fear or favour, whoever the perpetrators might be.
 Prime Minister May has indicated in her most recent comments that the measures being developed by the Ministry of Defence would relate only to overseas operations and not to Northern Ireland.
 The Government expects those assurances and commitments by the British Government on Northern Ireland to be fully upheld.
 The Government's position is clear.
 There should be effective investigations into all deaths during the Troubles, regardless of the perpetrator.
 That is what is provided for in the legacy framework of the Stormont House Agreement and it is imperative that we move forward with its implementation.
 There are no amnesties from prosecution provided for in the Good Friday Agreement or any subsequent agreements, including the Stormont House Agreement, and the Government has been clear that it would not support any proposal to introduce such a measure for state or non-state actors.
 We will continue to engage with the British Government on this issue but this is a sensitive time for legacy in Northern Ireland.

 We cannot have a detailed debate on this issue, Tánaiste.